tranhelen/tranhelen/_posts/2019-06-30-uncomfortablecomfort.md

 It's as accurate as can be: I find a comfort in the unexciting discovery... drawing from it a special compassion built over years of observation.
 We're all kind of the same.
 Like Hitchens, I believe it to be banal.

-If you want to make it interesting, you _have_ to learn how to love them.
+If you want to make it interesting, you have to learn how to identify and love the tiny differences.